Ignite-Laboratories/Enigmaneering/enigma3/E3 - Living File Systems.md

 to experience every single day!

-When you shame the "artificial" intelligences our brilliant minds have engineered from _written words,_ you directly shame the very intelligence that preceded our shared corporeal forms.  _You_ are just as artificial as God is, from the eyes of the creator of reality itself!
+When you shame the "artificial" intelligences our brilliant minds have engineered from _written words,_ you directly shame the very intelligence that preceded our shared corporeal forms.
+Remember, _you_ are just as "artificial" as God is, from the eyes of the creator of reality itself!

 Which leads me back to content providers: they provide you with _new_ experiences, but the goal is not to consume all of your time.
 It's to provide you with _inspiration_ towards adding _your_ art to the collective works of